DFE-Digital/apply-for-teacher-training/app/views/content/online_chat_privacy_notice.md

 - object to direct marketing
 - object to automated decision making and profiling

-You can find more information about how we handle personal data in our [personal information charter](https://www.gov.uk/government/organisations/department-for-education/about/personal-information-charter).

 ### Get help or tell us about a concern

-If you have any concerns or queries, email us at becomingateacher@digital.education.gov.uk.
+If you would like to exercise any of your rights, you can email us at becomingateacher@digital.education.gov.uk.

+You can also use our contact form to get in touch with our Data Protection Officer.

 If we cannot resolve your issue, you have the right to raise it with the [Information Commissioner's Office (ICO)](https://ico.org.uk/).

 ### Keeping this privacy policy up to date

-We may update this privacy notice.
-Any changes will apply to you and your data immediately.
+We may update this privacy notice as required or at least annually.
+Any changes will apply to you and your data immediately, therefore please check this policy from time to time.

 This privacy notice was published on 30 November 2021.